MorrisCastro04/holbertonschool-higher_level_programming/SQL_introduction/README.md

 task 13: script that removes all records with a score <= 5 in the table second_table

 task 14: script that computes the score average of all records in the table second_table

+task 15: script that lists the number of records with the same score in the table second_table